Louisiana Woman Blog

 • Try using canned cream of coconut instead of canned evaporated milk for a non-dairy substitute.

-• Non-dairy milk, such as almond or coconut, substitutes whole milk.
+• Non-dairy milks, such as almond or coconut, can substitute for whole milk.

 Variations